-With toxic positivity, it’s really less a matter of “too much,” and more about how you apply positivity.
+With toxic positivity, it’s less a matter of “too much” and more about how thinking positively comes into play.

 Identifying Toxic Positivity

-A: “Hey, it’s not so bad, it’s just one day.
+Option A: “Hey, it’s not so bad.
+It’s just one day.
 And it’s over now, so cheer up!
 Let’s watch a movie to take your mind off it.”

-B: “Man, that sounds like it really sucked, I’m sorry.
+Option B: “Man, that sounds like it sucked; I’m sorry.
 I can’t believe your boss treated you like that.
-Hopefully tomorrow will go better.
+Hopefully, tomorrow will go better.
 Is there anything I can do for you right now to help?”

-In the latter scenario, the speaker acknowledges the reality of the other person’s pain.
+In option B, the speaker acknowledges the other person’s pain.
 They extend sympathy for the situation.
-And only then do they offer (rather than try to enforce) optimism as a way forward, while still giving the other person space to further express themselves.
-In Scenario B, the speaker offers healthy, non-toxic positivity as well as sympathy.
+And only then do they offer (rather than try to enforce) optimism as a way forward while still giving the other person space to express themselves further.
+Option B exhibits non-toxic, realistic optimism as well as sympathy.

 Toxic Positivity and Gaslighting

 You may look at toxic positivity and think it sounds very similar to another mental health term that has been on many people’s minds lately: gaslighting.

 If you’re not familiar, gaslighting is manipulating or lying to someone to the point of forcing them to question their understanding of reality.